h1dd3n3y3/shell-script-archive/README.md

 # shell-script-archive

-Here you can find various shell scripts that fit you needs.
-A thought of avoiding writing every script from scratch.
+Here you can find various shell scripts that fit you needs with, the thought to avoid writing every script from scratch.

-You can use `curl` a built-in command, to call each one of them.
+Use `curl` (a built-in command) to call them.
 Navigate to each folder and pick your poison.
+Instructions are provided.
+## Contributions are very much welcome!